Antibody Production

 A. Monoclonal Antibody Production

 This Standard Procedure does not cover in vivo production of monoclonal antibodies via IP hybridoma cell ascites production.
-If this method of in vivo monoclonal antibody production is required, it must be described and justified in the approved IACUC protocol.
-Institutional Animal Care Use Committees are expected to critically evaluate protocols which propose using the mouse ascites method, and only allow in vivo production on the basis of strong scientific justification.
+If this method of in vivo monoclonal antibody production is required, it must be fully described and justified in the approved IACUC protocol.
+Institutional Animal Care Use Committees are expected to critically evaluate protocols that propose using the mouse ascites method, and only allow in vivo production based on strong scientific justification.

 IACUC Alternatives to Ascites Production of Monoclonal Antibodies: